helmiriawan/course-cyber-data-analytics/lab1/README.md

 ![Non-fraudulent-transactions](https://raw.githubusercontent.com/helmiriawan/CS4035/master/lab1/figure/heatmap_settled.png)

-The amount distribution between fraudulent and non-fraudulent transactions is also different, as can be seen in figure below.
+Furthermore, we also find that the amount distribution between fraudulent and non-fraudulent transactions is also different.
+In general, the amount of non-fraudulent transactions is lower than fraudulent transactions, as can be seen in figure below.

 ![Non-fraudulent-transactions](https://raw.githubusercontent.com/helmiriawan/CS4035/master/lab1/figure/boxplot_amount.png)